sjova/vscode-sass-format/README.md

 #### Windows

-Before you start using Sass you will need to install Ruby.
+Before you start using Sass, you will need to install Ruby.
 The fastest way to get Ruby on your Windows computer is to use [Ruby Installer](https://rubyinstaller.org).
 It's a single-click installer that will get everything set up for you super fast.

-The installer will also install a Ruby command line powershell application that will let you use the Ruby libraries.
+The installer will also install a Ruby command-line PowerShell application that will let you use the Ruby libraries.

 #### Mac

-If you prefer the command line over an application then getting Sass set up is a fairly quick process.
-Sass has a Ruby dependency but if you're using a Mac, congratulations, Ruby comes pre-installed.
+If you prefer the command-line over an application, then getting Sass set up is a fairly quick process.
+Sass has a Ruby dependency, but if you're using a Mac, congratulations, Ruby comes pre-installed.

 #### Install Ruby Sass

-Here's the quickest way we've found to start using Sass by using the command line:
+Here's the quickest way we've found to start using Sass by using the command-line:

-1. **Open your Terminal or Command Prompt.** On the Mac the Terminal.app comes installed by default.
+1. **Open your Terminal or Command Prompt.** On the Mac, the Terminal.app comes installed by default.
 It's located in your "Utilities" folder.
 On Windows, run `cmd`.

 2. **Install Ruby Sass**.
 Ruby uses Gems to manage its various packages of code like Sass.
 In your open terminal window type: